Why Billie Eilish Says Her New Documentary Is Hard for Her to Watch

 Billie Eilish's Most Relatable Moments

-Since Billie doesn't change how she acts when cameras are turned on, she was "very worried" about the film's final outcome.
+Since Eilish doesn't change how she acts when cameras are turned on, she was "very worried" about the film's final outcome.

 "The first cut was three hours long.
 Took us about five hours to get through the whole thing because we kept stopping it," she recalled, noting that she was shocked by what they viewed each time.
 "There was one point when I stopped it, screamed, got up, ran around the house, came back, pulled my pants down, ran around the house again--oh my god!
 It was a lot.
 It was a lot!
 It was a lot, but it's beautiful."